 The belching black smoke that came out of the smokestack at MSP was carried downwind, exposing everyone in its path to coal tar.
-After a year of operation, on July 1, 1986, the local newspaper, Morgan City’s Daily Review, ran a story about a five-year old girl named Keisha Lynn Ponville.
+After a year of operation, on July 1, 1986, the local newspaper, the Morgan City’s Daily Review ran a story about a five-year old girl named Keisha Lynn Ponville.
 “Cancer Victim Benefit Slated,” said the headline.
 She had a rare childhood cancer called neuroblastoma, a cancer of the nervous system targeting nerve cells that most often starts in the adrenal glands of the abdomen.

 It was not long before a second child, Mindy Kay Fontenot was also diagnosed with neuroblastoma.
 Mindy was just a toddler when her family noticed a large lump on her back.
 After running tests, doctors gave Mindy’s mother the grim news that her child had Stage 4 cancer.
 Stage 4 is the most lethal stage of cancer when a malignant tumor metastasizes and spreads through the bloodstream where new tumors develop away from the primary tumor.
 The odds of survival are slim, with many cases ending in death.

 Helen Solar was friends with Mindy Fontenot’s grandmother.
 After hearing the news about Mindy, Helen rushed to the Morgan City home of her daughter, Billie Jo Price.
 Helen was still crying when she arrived at her daughter’s home.

 “Oh my God, Mindy has cancer.
 I think she’s going to die!
 I have to check Nicole,” Helen exclaimed.